FelixAbrahamsson/jupyter-git/README.md

 OBS: WIP

 ## Description
-This tool will strip your notebooks of (unnecessary) metadata, write only the essential metadata + all code blocks to new json files in a hidden .gitnb folder for smooth version control.
+This tool will strip your notebooks of (unnecessary) metadata, write only the essential metadata + all code blocks to new, easily readale text files in a hidden .gitnb folder for smooth version control.
-To ignore a specific notebook with gitignore, specify notebookname.gitnb in your .gitignore.
+To ignore a specific notebook with gitignore, specify notebookname.py in your .gitignore.

 ## Usage